Ridin' Roads

 "Ridin' Roads" is a song co-written and recorded by American country music singer Dustin Lynch.
 It was released on March 25, 2019 by Broken Bow as the second single from his fourth studio album Tullahoma (2020).
 It was co-written by Lynch, Ashley Gorley and Zach Crowell, who also produced the song.
 Lynch described it as being thematically similar to "Small Town Boy", taking inspiration from a friend's Snapchat post of a farm truck.
 "Ridin' Roads" gave Lynch his seventh number-one hit on the Billboard Country Airplay chart.
 It also reached numbers five and 47 on both the Hot Country Songs and Hot 100 charts respectively.
-It was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 82,000 units in the United States as of January 2020.
+It was certified double Platinum by the Recording Industry Association of America (RIAA), and has sold 82,000 units in the United States as of January 2020.
 The song also charted in Canada, peaking within the top 10 of the Canada Country chart.
 An accompanying music video for the song, directed by Mason Dixon, features Lynch and his girlfriend going through the Everglades at night.